 Francesca Russello Ammon is a cultural historian of urban planning and the built environment.
 Her research focuses on the social, material, and cultural life of American cities, from World War II to the present.
-She is especially interested in the processes and consequences of urban renewal, the lived experiences of postwar planning, the dynamic relationship between cities and nature, and the ways that visual culture has shaped understanding of what cities are, have been, and should be.
+She is especially interested in the history of urban revitalization, with a particular emphasis on urban renewal; the dynamic relationship between cities and nature; public history as a tool for community-based research and engagement; and the ways that visual culture has shaped understanding of what cities are, have been, and should be.

-Professor Ammon is assistant professor of City & Regional Planning and Historic Preservation at the University of Pennsylvania.
-She teaches courses on planning history, historical research methods, cities and sound, and photography and the city.
+Professor Ammon is Associate Professor of City & Regional Planning and Historic Preservation at the University of Pennsylvania.
+She teaches courses on planning history, historical documentation, planning and preservation research, cities and sound, and photography and the city.
 On this last topic, she recently organized a two-day symposium at PennDesign titled "Picturing Policy: How Visual Culture Shapes the Urban Built Environment."

 Outside of the classroom, Professor Ammon is a colloquium member of the Penn/Mellon Foundation Humanities + Urbanism + Design Initiative, a Faculty Fellow of the Penn Institute for Urban Research, and was a recent Andrew W. Mellon DH Fellow at the Price Lab for Digital Humanities.
 During 2016-17, Professor Ammon was a Mellon Researcher with the Canadian Centre for Architecture's "Architecture and/for Photography" initiative.
 She also serves on the board of the Society for American City & Regional Planning History (SACRPH).